 In 2019, Fnac Darty, through its subsidiary France Billet, purchased 100% of Billetreduc.com, a leading player in "last-minute" event ticketing in France, allowing the Group to reinforce its ticketing offering in France, in a changing market.
 At the same time, Fnac Darty finalized the strategic partnership between France Billet and the CTS Eventim Group, the European leader in the ticketing sector.
 This partnership allows France Billet to accelerate the development of its digital platform and enrich its value proposition towards its customers and partners.
-CTS Eventim will incorporate the retail of tickets for events and shows in France within its offering.
-This strategic partnership also involves France Billet acquiring a 100% stake in the equity of CTS Eventim France.
+CTS Eventim will incorporate the retail of tickets for events and shows in France Billet acquiring a 100% stake in the equity of CTS Eventim France.
 CTS Eventim will also acquire a 48% minority stake in the equity of France Billet, and this subsidiary will remain under Fnac Darty's control.